Department of Occupational Therapy

 OT is a “Best Career”

-U.S. News and World Report listed occupational therapy as one of 30 best careers in 2008.
-Their criteria include job outlook (availability of work) and high job satisfaction, among others.
+U.S. News and World Report listed occupational therapy as 11th best career and 7th best healthcare job in 2013.
+Their criteria include the number of openings, the chance to advance and be professionally fulfilled, and the ability to meet financial obligations, among others.
 Read more here.

 Increased Demand for OTs

-Salary depends on the state and the field in which OTs work, but the U.S. Department of Labor says that occupational therapist salaries ranged from $45,340 to more than $100,000 in May 2009.
+Salary depends on the state and the field in which OTs work, but the U.S. Department of Labor says that occupational therapist salaries ranged from $50,500 to more than $107,000 in May 2012.
 Find more info on their website.
-Visit AOTA to flip through the latest issue of OT Practice magazine for Regional Employment Outlook information.

 Career Development Center